HQSquantumsimulations/qoqo-quest/README.md

 This repository contains three components:

-* The qoqo_quest backend to simulate quantum programms from the qoqo python interface to roqoqo
+* The qoqo_quest backend to simulate quantum programms from the qoqo python interface to roqoqo,
-* The roqoqo-quest backend backend to simulate quantum programms from roqoqo directly
+* The roqoqo-quest backend backend to simulate quantum programms from roqoqo directly,
-* The quest-sys crate providing rust bindings for the QuEST C libraryr
+* The quest-sys crate providing rust bindings for the QuEST C library.

 ## qoqo-quest